top of page

 Spokane, Washington

 By the end of March, the outbreak had reached epidemic proportions, and a State of Emergency was declared.
 Thousands lined up at Seattle's health clinics to be vaccinated, but the supply was quickly exhausted, and hundreds were turned away.
-As the state of Washington struggled to curb the outbreak, an emergency supply of vaccines arrived from the East Coast.
+Struggling to curb the outbreak, the State of Washington reached out for any available supply of vaccines.

 1946::State of Emergency Declared